-Water is a recreational vehicle's worst enemy when it is allowed to enter where it's not intended.
+Water is a recreational vehicle's worst enemy when it is allowed to enter where it is not intended.
 Sealants perform a very important function and should be inspected closely and maintained regularly.
-Winnebago Industries utilizes many different types of sealants.
-Refer to the "Sealants- Recommended Application" page at the end of this Section.
+Winnebago Industries[®] utilizes many different types of sealants.
+Refer to the "Sealants Call-Out Sheet" provided in your InfoCase for further information.